What is basil?

 It's the perfect herb for every summer vegetable garden.

-So, what's potting in your garden?
+So what's potting in your garden?

 The seeds are very tiny; just sprinkle them around but not too close together and cover with some fine-soil.
 Then all you have to do is water, weed and start to enjoy the leaves after a few weeks.
 Really, it's that easy.

-You can enjoy your basil cooked in a soup, or raw as in pesto.
+You can enjoy your basil cooked in a soup or raw as in pesto.
 It's one of my favourite condiments to go with a green salad, enhancing the flavour of your lettuce and particularly tomato.

-Read more about the recipe for basil pesto.
+Read more about the recipes for basil pesto.
 I particularly like to have extra virgin olive oil every day for its anti-inflammatory properties.
 Yes the DC and certainly all gardeners can feel it in the lower back periodically.

 Kale pesto is another favourite in our family.